 …and the limited-edition Natural Kangaroo Ottawa split toe boot, which finished top 25 last year.

 While roughout and suede are terrific leathers that can gain a decent amount of character, you increase the patina factor at least tenfold when you add wax to them.
-A great choice for a waxed flesh boot would be these White’s MP-Shermans, which are available in an olive shade along with a few other kinds of waxed flesh.
+White’s has plentiful options for waxed flesh, such as these MP-Shermans, which are available in an olive shade as well as a few other colors.

 On the waxed suede front, this C.F.
 Stead Waxy Commander leather is a fantastic option in a natural color…